NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 ### Examine file format

 **13\.** Let's look at the header of this BAM file.
-Before we begin working with this file using samtools we need to request an interactive session.

-<code>sinteractive --mem=4g --cpus-per-task=2</code>

-Once you are granted a session, try listing all the versions of samtools available on Biowulf:
+Try listing all the versions of samtools available on Biowulf:

 <code>module spider samtools</code>